IBM-Cloud/terraform-provider-ibm/website/docs/d/is_operating_system.html.markdown

 ## Argument reference
 Review the argument references that you can specify for your data source.

-- `name` - (Required, String) The global unique name of an operating system.
+- `name` - (Required, String) The global unique name of an Operating System.

 ## Attribute reference
 In addition to the argument reference list, you can access the following attribute references after your data source is created.